lrtannerUCSC/tic-tac-toe-assignment/README.md

 ### State Management
 The game maintains synchronization between the visual representation and the AI's state string representation, enabling seamless integration between user interactions and AI decision-making.

-## GitHub Repository
-**URL:** [Insert your GitHub repository URL here]

-This implementation demonstrates a practical application of the Negamax algorithm, showcasing how recursive game tree search can create perfect AI opponents in deterministic, perfect-information games like Tic-Tac-Toe.
-The solution provides both theoretical understanding and practical implementation of adversarial search algorithms.